cdapio/coopr/coopr-docs/docs/source/rest/metrics.rst

 Get Task Queue Metrics
 ==========================

-To get task queue metrics, HTTP GET request to URI:
+To retrieve task queue metrics, issue an HTTP GET request to the URI:
 ::

  /metrics/queues

-Only admins are allowed to get queue metrics.
-Tenant admins will see metrics for their own queue, whereas the superadmin will get metrics for all tenant queues.
+Only admins are allowed to retrieve node usage metrics.
+Tenant admins will see metrics for their own nodes, while the superadmin tenant will see metrics for all tenant nodes.

 HTTP Responses
 --------------